ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Update later.
 1. If the registration officer opts to select “Update now” option, then the registration officer can download and installs software and launches the application.
 1. The updates are downloaded as patch updates.
-1. When installation is in progress, the user cannot perform any action on the client.
+1. When installation is in progress, the operator cannot perform any action on the client.
-1. Once installation is completed, the user can start working on the client.
+1. Once installation is completed, the operator can start working on the client.
 1. If update is not successful, the system provides error message and provides both the options (Update Now or Update Later) again.
 1. If the registration officer opts to select “Update later” option, then the system checks if the freeze period has been reached.
    * If the freeze period has not been reached, the system allows the registration officer to continue with registration